-The early years in Brooklyn, under the leadership of John Perrault, Executive Director from 1995-2002, were an exciting time for the organization.
-Artists like Beth Lipman and Karen LaMonte began new glass-focused careers in the studio, the collective The B Team won an OBIE Award for their studio performances that blended glassblowing and theatre, and fine artists Matthew Barney and Robert Rauschenberg made significant works in glass.
+The early years in Brooklyn, under the leadership of John Perreault, Executive Director from 1995-2002, were an exciting time for the organization.
+Artists like Beth Lipman and Karen LaMonte began new glass-focused careers in the studio, the collective The B Team won an Bessie Award for their studio performances that blended glassblowing and theatre, and fine artists Matthew Barney and Robert Rauschenberg made significant works in glass.

 During the first decade of the 2000s, the studio program was home to artists including Jeff Zimmerman, Esque, and Thaddeus Wolfe, along with Maya Lin and Rob Wynne.
 During these years, Dawn Bennett, who became the organization’s Executive Director in 2002, also oversaw over a decade of planning to renovate UrbanGlass’ facility.